idpaterson/alfred-wunderlist-workflow/README.md

 Download the latest stable version of this workflow [here](https://raw.github.com/idpaterson/alfred-wunderlist-workflow/master/Wunderlist.alfredworkflow).
 After downloading, simply double-click to install the workflow in Alfred.

 The workflow can also be built from source.
-After cloning the repository, just call `make` from the project directory to build `Wunderlist.alfredworkflow` locally, then double-click to install.
-[The documentation](http://idpaterson.github.io/alfred-wunderlist-workflow/) and [test cases](https://github.com/idpaterson/alfred-wunderlist-workflow/blob/master/TESTING.md) should be helpful for anyone wishing to work on this project; please submit a pull request if you add anything that others might appreciate!
+After cloning the repository, just call `make install` from the project directory to build and install `Wunderlist.alfredworkflow`.

 ### Enable *Access for Assistive Devices*
 In order to interact with Wunderlist, your computer must allow scripts like this workflow to communicate with other apps.

-In OS X Mavericks:

-1. Install and use any of the commands in this workflow
-2. Open *System Preferences*
-3. *Security & Privacy*
-4. *Privacy*
-5. *Accessibility*
-6. Click the lock in the lower left corner to make changes
-7. Check the checkbox beside *Alfred.app*

-In OS X Mountain Lion:

-1. Open *System Preferences*
-2. *Accessibility*
-3. In the lower left, check the box next to *Enable access for assistive devices*
+If accessibility is not enabled, the workflow will pop up a notification and take you to a settings page.
+Simply enable the checkbox beside `Alfred 2.app`.
+[More details here.](http://support.apple.com/kb/HT6026)

 Features
 --------